Read the full video transcript below

 Make sure you’re getting enough fibre in your diet.
 Now that doesn’t mean loads of bread and pasta, and heaping spoonfuls of bran onto your breakfast cereal.
 Wheat bran and wheat is not the best fibre for your digestive system.
 You can look at oat fibre, which can be really nice, it’s gentle on your system, and just make sure you’re eating loads of veg, a little bit of fruit, and a lovely remedy for mild constipation is whole grain round brown rice.
 It takes a little while to cook, but a nice tablespoon of that once a day can actually really help to get your bowels moving, as well.

-If things are really stuck, if you just think, “I am just not going regularly at all,” we have a lovely remedy called Linoforce, which is traditionally used for mild constipation.
+If things are really stuck, if you just think, “I am just not going regularly at all,” we have a lovely remedy called Linoforce Granules 12 years plus, which is traditionally used for short-term relief of occasional mild constipation..
 But just a little word on laxatives in general, don’t rely on them, purely because if you take them for too long, they can make your own bowel really weak.
 And then when you stop taking the laxatives, you end up getting the same problem back again.
 So just be very careful in that situation.

 A word of caution